cdklabs/cdk-monitoring-constructs/API.md

 This represents the number of requests that resulted in a 500 (server error) error code.

-It summarizes across all operations.
+It summarizes across the basic CRUD operations:
+GetItem, BatchGetItem, Scan, Query, GetRecords, PutItem, DeleteItem, UpdateItem, BatchWriteItem

 It’s usually equal to zero.

 ##### `metricThrottledReadRequestCount` <a name="metricThrottledReadRequestCount" id="cdk-monitoring-constructs.DynamoTableMetricFactory.metricThrottledReadRequestCount"></a>